All Episodes

 By the way, I like going to my favorite restaurants.

-I have like you know, some of my favorite restaurants.
+I have some of my favorite restaurants.

-I like Mario's pizza.
+I like Mario's Pizza.

 They don't want to have to close down after all this.